 Risks of Untreated Sleep Apnoea:

-Apart from feeling tired during the day, sleep apnoea can have more serious effects on health.
-Some of these include increasing risk of high blood pressure and potentially increasing risk of developing heart failure, abnormal heart rhythms (atrial fibrillation), coronary artery disease and strokes.
+Apart from causing tiredness during the day, sleep apnoea can have more serious effects on health.
+Some of these include, an increased risk of high blood pressure and potentially increased risk of developing heart failure, abnormal heart rhythms (atrial fibrillation), coronary artery disease, and strokes.